AbstractMayhem/translatorRepository/README.md

 # translatorRepository
-This Repository consists of basic simple translators developed using rose compiler framework
+This Repository consists of basic simple translators developed using rose compiler framework and using LLVM Compiler Framework.